Omega-Femdom-Bot/documentation/docs/Comands/Games.md

 # Games

 ### Blackjack
-You can play blackjack in the server and have fun.
+Experience the thrill of Blackjack in the server with your friends.
 :::important syntax
 `/blackjack` `!amount`
 :::
 `!amount` The amount you wish to bet.

-### Connectfour
+### Connect Four
-Play connect four with your friends and have fun.
+Challenge your friends to a game of Connect Four and have a great time.
 :::important syntax
 `/connectfour`
 :::

 ### Roulette
-You can play roulette in the server and have fun.
+Try your luck at Roulette and add some excitement to your game.
 :::important syntax
 `/roulette` `!amount` `!space`
 :::
 `!amount` The amount you wish to bet.<br/>
 `!space` the space you are betting on.